Kompoman32/Reforger-ProjectSonar/README.md

 Additionally:
 1. The tracks continue and switch regardless of whether the radio is on or off (like reallife radio).
 2. Ability to change radio station by calling to radio by phone in houses or phonebooth.
+3. You can change volume of the radio in Audio Settings.
-3. For fixing some syncronization bugs (or other debug features) Game Master can spawn Antenna with Radio
+4. For fixing some syncronization bugs (or other debug features) Game Master can spawn Antenna with Radio

    <picture><img src="./images/debug-1.jpg" alt="debug-1.jpg" style="height:200px"></picture>
    <picture><img src="./images/debug-2.jpg" alt="debug-2.jpg" style="height:200px"></picture>